murambaprogress/reg/TECHNICIAN_JOB_STATUS_IMPLEMENTATION_COMPLETE.md

 ## Implementation Summary

-This document summarizes the successful implementation of real-time technician job status updates and comprehensive admin dashboard enhancements for the Regimark Motors Control Center.
+This document summarizes the successful implementation of real-time technician job status updates and comprehensive admin dashboard enhancements for the Regimark Autoelectrics Control Center.

 ## ✅ Completed Features